NirnayBasrur/BMI-Calculator-Project/README.md

-# Smart BMI Tracker 🧠⚖️
+# BMI Calculator Project 🧠⚖️

 A smart BMI calculator with: